 Another theory is it’s from the Saxon word “leovar,” which would have meant château.

 Geneviève Bresc, who was once the conservatrice of the Louvre, thinks Louvre is an old word describing a piece of land or territory with water ruining through it.

-Her theory may be supported by the fact that before the Louvre castle was built, a medieval church used the name first in 1187.
+Her theory may be supported because before the Louvre castle was built, a medieval church used the name first in 1187.
 It was called Saint-Thomas- du-Louvre but was later renamed Saint-Louis-du-Louvre.

 This old church doesn’t exist anymore but was near where the glass pyramids now exist.

 Three of the most popular art pieces at the Louvre include LIBERTY LEADING THE PEOPLE, WINGED VICTORY OF SAMOTHRACE, and the MONA LISA.

 25) It Would take you over 200 days to view all the art in the Louvre

 In addition to the Mona Lisa, you can visit over 380,000 art objects at the Louvre.
 French artists created 66% of all art at the Louvre.